technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 02/Lab02.md

 **Introduction**

-OneDrive For Business of an organization has been getting multiple files created in it and it has become difficult for the admin to keep track of them.
+Contoso, a management company has been getting multiple files created in its OneDrive For Business and it has become difficult for the admin to keep track of them as the number of files kept increasing.

 **Objective**